 Caves Saint Pierre Vineyards, Wines, Winemaking

 Caves Saint Pierre and Maison Bouchon produces and markets a wide range of wines from the Southern Rhone Valley from a myriad of appellations, not just Chateauneuf du Pape.
-In Chateauneuf du Pape, they produce 3 wines, 2 red wines and one white Chateauneuf du Pape wine.
+In Chateauneuf du Pape, they produce 2 red wines and 1 white Chateauneuf du Pape wine.

 Caves Saint Pierre La Tiara du Pape is produced from 60% Grenache, 30% Syrah, 7% Mourvedre and 3% of assorted grape varieties.
 The wine is aged in a combination of old foudres and used oak barrels for 12 months before bottling.
 On average, the production is close to 3,000 cases per year.

 Caves Saint Pierre Dedication is produced from a blend of 60% old vine Grenache, 20% Syrah and 20% Mourvedre.
 The wine is aged in used, French oak barrels for 12 months before bottling.
 The production is on average, 500 cases per year.

 Caves Saint Pierre La Tiara du Pape Blanc is made from a blend of 60% Grenache Blanc, 20% Roussanne, 15% Bourboulenc and 5% Clairette.
 The wine is aged for 6 months on its lees in a combination of oak barrels and tank.

 When to Drink Caves Saint Pierre, Anticipated Maturity, Decanting Time